xai990/DDPM-mRNA-augmentation/README.md

 # create conda environment called "DDPM"
 conda env create -f environment.yml

-# run TSPG on breast cancer data  -- make sure the scripts are running on a computed node (an interactive job includes at least one gpu)
+# run DDPM on breast cancer data  -- make sure the scripts are running on a computed node (an interactive job includes at least one gpu)
 python scripts/main.py

 ```